 A. Does this Action Apply to Me?

-You may be potentially affected by this action if you are an agricultural producer, food manufacturer or pesticide manufacturer.
-Potentially affected categories and entities may include, but are not limited to:
+You may be potentially affected by this action if you are a agricultural producer, food manufacturer, or pesticide manufacturer.
+Potentially affected entities may include, but are not limited to:

 - Crop production (NAICS 111)

 - Food manufacturing (NAICS 311)

 This listing is not intended to be exhaustive, but rather provides a guide for readers regarding entities likely to be affected by this action.
 Other types of entities not listed in this unit could also be affected.
 The North American Industrial Classification System (NAICS) codes have been provided to assist you and others in determining whether this action might apply to certain entities.
 If you have any questions regarding the applicability of this action to a particular entity, consult the person listed under FOR FURTHER INFORMATION CONTACT.

 B. How Can I Get Copies of this Document and Other Related Information?

 1. Docket.
 EPA has established an official public docket for this action under docket ID number OPP-2004-0225.
 The official public docket consists of the documents specifically referenced in this action, any public comments received, and other information related to this action.
 Although a part of the official docket, the public docket does not include Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.
 The official public docket is the collection of materials that is available for public viewing at the Public Information and Records Integrity Branch (PIRIB), Rm.
 119, Crystal Mall #2, 1801 S. Bell St., Arlington, VA.
 This docket facility is open from 8:30 a.m. to 4 p.m., Monday through Friday, excluding legal holidays.
 The docket telephone number is (703) 305-5805.